Cartoon Network (Australia and New Zealand): Adult Swim

-A time block suited for mature audience, targeting adults at least 17 years old and above.
+Adult Swim launched on Cartoon Network in 2003, as an adult-targeted programming block featuring anime and adult animation in separate days.
 The anime block aired from Monday to Thursday and started at 10:00pm and ended at 12:00am.
-The comedy block aired on Fridays and Saturdays and started at 10:30 pm and ended at 12:00 am with an encore till 1:30.
-Before the block was ceased Squidbillies also premiered with a special disclaimer about the content, as did most of the anime.
+The comedy block aired on Fridays and Saturdays and started at 10:30 pm and ended at 12:00 am with an encore until 1:30.
+Several shows such as Squidbillies featured a disclaimer about the content, as did most of the anime.

-Prior to its removal for strategic reasons, the Australian feed was one in the Asia-Pacific region to have this block.
-This block is currently shown on The Comedy Channel with Harvey Birdman and Aqua Teen Hunger Force as well as the premiere of Robot Chicken and Moral Orel.
-Most of the anime that previously aired on Adult Swim now air on the Sci Fi Channel with its own anime block.
+The block was removed from Cartoon Network in December 2007, for strategic reasons.
+The block was moved to The Comedy Channel in February 2008, with Harvey Birdman, Attorney at Law and Aqua Teen Hunger Force as well as the Australian premiere of Robot Chicken and Moral Orel.
+Most of the anime that previously aired on Adult Swim moved to the Sci Fi Channel with its own anime block.
+Adult Swim also aired on 9Rush from 2016 to 2019.

-Madman Entertainment has also been releasing Adult Swim DVD in region 4 starting with Aqua Teen, Harvey Birdman and Robot Chicken in 2007.
-It has since released most volumes of every series that has a DVD, including future releases.
+Madman Entertainment released Adult Swim DVDs in region 4 starting with Aqua Teen, Harvey Birdman and Robot Chicken in 2007.
+It had released most volumes of every series that were issued on DVD in the region.

 Toonami

-Toonami (a portmanteau of words cartoon and tsunami) launched in July 2001 and ran until August 2006.
-It was a block for action animation, which mostly consisted of anime and occasionally carried American cartoons, such as Batman Beyond.
+Toonami was launched on Cartoon Network on 7 July 2001, as an outlet for action animation.
+Most of its lineup consisted of anime, including Dragon Ball Z, as well as the Australian premiere of Cardcaptors and exclusives such as Mobile Suit Gundam Wing and YuYu Hakusho.
+Occasionally, it also aired action cartoons from the United States such as Batman Beyond.

+On its launch, Toonami broadcast on Saturday evenings from 6:00 pm to 8:00 pm and on Sunday afternoons from 3:00 pm to 5:00 pm.
+Each day's programming was repeated in the Toonami "Late Run" from 11:00 pm to 1:00 am.
+Toonami later expanded to weekdays, and for several years it was shown seven days a week.
+Although time-slots varied, the main Toonami block remained on weekday afternoons; in 2005, it was airing weeknights from 6.00 pm, with mini-marathons airing on Saturday and Sunday mornings.

+In August 2006, Toonami was removed from the Cartoon Network schedule.
+The block's programming moved the network's other time-slots.